evmts/tevm-monorepo/docs/contributing.md

 ## Gettings started

-See [docs/evmts](https://github.com/evmts/evmts-monorepo-monorepo/tree/main/docs/evmts) for installation and and more detailed usage documentation.
+See [docs/evmts](https://github.com/evmts/evmts-monorepo-monorepo/tree/main/docs/evmts) for installation and more detailed usage documentation.

 See [docs/monorepo](https://github.com/evmts/evmts-monorepo-monorepo/tree/main/docs/monorepo) for documentation on how to execute the monorepo with nx